SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 -----------------

 A :newTerm:`class declaration` introduces a named class type into your program.
-Class declarations are declared using the keyword ``class`` and have the following form:
+Class declarations are declared at global scope or in the context of another class, structure, or enumeration using the keyword ``class`` and have the following form:

 .. syntax-outline::